 Check the place on the tree where the mud tube is connected; there should be a small mound on the tree close to the main mound and tube securing the tube to the tree.
 This tube takes the termites back and forth from the tree where they find food, to the main structure or the subterranean mound a short distance away.

 Look for termites.
 If termite activity abounds, which will be mainly white termites or termites with wings, it is undoubtedly a termite mound.
-The mound will have to be removed if the tree is to be kept healthy.
+The mound will have to be removed to get rid of the termites if the tree is to be kept healthy.